 Investments held by the University are principally carried in the following investment pools: the Short Term Investment Pool (STIP), the Total Return Investment Pool (TRIP), the Blue and Gold Pool (BGP) and the General Endowment Pool (GEP).
 Cash for operations and bond proceeds for construction expenditures are invested in STIP.
 The University uses STIP to meet operational liquidity needs.
 TRIP provides the opportunity to enhance returns on long-term capital by taking advantage of the economies of scale of investing in a large pool across a broad range of asset classes.
 The University maximizes its use of TRIP while still maintaining sufficient funds in STIP to meet operational and liquidity needs.
-BGP was created in April 2019 to enhance returns by passively investing funds in the equity and fixed-income markets.
-To meet increased liquidity needs during the pandemic, BGP was liquidated and closed on April 30, 2020 and the funds were deposited in STIP.
-The GEP is a balanced portfolio and the primary investment vehicle for individual endowments and funds functioning as endowments.
+BGP was created to enhance returns by passively investing funds in the equity and fixed-income markets while still maintaining liquidity.
+The investment policy for TRIP is balanced between equities and fixed income while the investment policy for BGP is more heavily weighted toward equities.
+GEP is a balanced portfolio and the primary investment vehicle for individual endowments and funds functioning as endowments.

-The Regents of the University of California ("The Regents") utilize asset allocation strategies that are intended to optimize investment returns over time in accordance with investment objectives and at acceptable levels of risk.
-GEP had positive returns of 5.0 percent in 2020, 8.2 percent in 2019 and 8.9 percent in 2018.
+The Regents of the University of California ("The Regents") utilizes asset allocation strategies that are intended to optimize investment returns over time in accordance with investment objectives and at acceptable levels of risk.
+GEP had positive returns of 33.7 percent in 2021, 5.0 percent in 2020 and 8.2 percent in 2019.
 BGP commenced operations on April 1, 2019 and had a positive return of 3.5 percent from inception through June 30, 2019.
-BGP had a negative 5.0 percent return from July 1, 2019 through April 30, 2020, when the pool was liquidated and closed.
-TRIP had positive returns of 1.7 percent, 6.3 percent and 4.5 percent in 2020, 2019 and 2018, respectively.
-STIP had positive returns of 2.1 percent, 2.2 percent and 2.0 percent in 2020, 2019 and 2018, respectively.
+BGP had a negative 5.0 percent return from July 1, 2019 through April 30, 2020, when the pool was liquidated.
+BGP was restarted on April 1, 2021 and had a positive return of 5.8 percent through June 30, 2021.
+TRIP had positive returns of 21.2 percent, 1.7 percent and 6.3 percent in 2021, 2020 and 2019, respectively.
+STIP had positive returns of 0.8 percent, 2.1 percent and 2.2 percent in 2021, 2020 and 2019, respectively.